 If you want to become a better investor and achieve financial freedom sooner, purchase a hard copy of my new book, Buy This, Not That: How To Spend Your Way To Wealth And Freedom.
 The book is jam packed with unique strategies to help you build your fortune while living your best life.

-Buy This, Not That is a #1 new release and #1 best seller on Amazon.
+Buy This, Not That is a WSJ bestseller and a #1 bestseller on Amazon.
 By the time you finish BTNT you will gain at least 100X more value than its cost.
 I will help you becoming a better DIY investor as you start looking at investments in probabilities not absolutes.

 After spending 30 years working in finance, writing about finance, and studying finance, I’m certain you will love Buy This, Not That.